ndufreche/blogbee/README.md

-This branch is the result you get when you finish day 1 of blogbee tutorial (except vendors and project configuration files).
+This branch is the result you get when you finish day 2 of blogbee tutorial (except vendors and project configuration files).

 The following installation instructions consider that you have already installed the application requirements such as git, composer, php and nginx or apache2, if not, see [blogbee tutorial day1](https://github.com/backbee/blogbee-docs/blob/master/doc/day1.md)

+The result of the integration is available integration folder.

-How to install Day 1 results:
+How to install Day 2 results:

 In your terminal
 ```